jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 **2. What does `p` do here?
 (Think about how it could be used, consider the object-oriented, generator-based style of writing, and feel free to look through other generators in Chipyard for examples.)**

-**3. Give the 7-bit opcode used for instructions to our accelerator.**
+**3. Give the 7-bit opcode used for instructions to our accelerator.
+Searching for the definition of `OpcodeSet` will be useful.**

 We want to add our accelerator to a simple SoC that uses Rocket.
 To do this, we must make our config fragment accessible inside the chipyard generator.
 Open `$chipyard/build.sbt`.
 At line 152, add `customAccRoCC` to the list of dependencies of the chipyard project.